vtluug/docker-manifests/sczi/funkwhale/README.md

 Guide: https://docs.funkwhale.audio/installation/docker.html

 ## Configuration

-Follow the guide linked above, except our nginx config is done in the nginx app
+Follow the guide linked above, except our nginx config is done in the nginx app.
+The `.env` file is a bit tricky, but basically just set the values manually for nginx, also this file is not in GH so you need to create it on the host server.

 ### Importing music